saroven/saroven_portfolio/readme.md

 ## How can you use this project

-If you want to use this project, You can simply dowload this project and config cache and generate key by this <code>php artisan config:cache</code>.
+If you want to use this project, You can simply dowload this project and config cache and generate key by this command below:

+<code>php artisan config:cache</code>.

 if	you faced any problem please send me an e-mail to [saroven@yahoo.com](mailto:saroven@yahoo.com)